 I make sure they get the best of everything.
 I don’t do the same for myself.
 But becoming aware of this, and realizing that your health is just as important as theirs is the first step.

-I’m not going to write down a list of self-care ideas.
+I’m not going to write down a list of self-care activities and ideas.
 You can find those lists everywhere..
 And besides, you know yourself better than anyone else.